jbukoski/GPFC/README.md

 Bukoski, J.J., Cook-Patton, S.C., Melikov, C., Ban, H., Liu, J.C., Goldman, L., Harris, N., & Potts, M.D.
 2022.
 Rates and drivers of aboveground carbon accumulation in global monoculture plantation forests. _Nature Communications_.
 In Press.

+---

+# Explanation of files in this repository

+We provide all scripts associated with our analysis for reproducibility here.
+The R scripts included in this repository are:

+- **01_growthCurves.R** - parameterization and validation of Chapman-Richard growth functions for each plant functional type and plantation genus.
+- **02_driverAnalysis.R** - statistical analyses of potential biological, environmental, and management-based drivers of variation in plantation carbon accumulation.
+- **03_summaryStats.R** - simple summary stats that are included in the manuscript (e.g., number of observations by country).
+- **04_mainVisualizations.R** - R code to produce the figures that have been included in our manuscript.
+- **05_supplementaryVisualizations.R** - R code to produce the figures found in our Supplementary Information file.
+- **99_buildPlots.R** - a helper function used to create Figures 2 & 3.
+- **99_compareFunctions.R** - a helper function used to compare different model forms.
+- **99_parameterizeModels.R** - a wrapper function for the Chapman-Richards growth function parameterization, which facilitates for our bootstrapped validation procedure.
+- **99_prepPlantationShapefiles.R** - a helper script to preprocess the Spatial Database of Planted Trees shapefiles for incorporation into Figure 2.

+The first three scripts (01-03) should be fully reproducible after downloading the Global Plantation Forest Carbon database (GPFC_database.xlsx) from Zenodo (10.5281/zenodo.6555216).

+The visualization scripts (04-05) are not fully reproducible as we have not republished the spatial datasets included in the maps, as well as intermediate datasets.
+If you want access to these files, please reach out to Jacob (jbukoski@berkeley.edu) for assistance in accessing the files.

+The current version of this repository has been archived on Zenodo:

+---

 ### Contacts

 Jacob J. Bukoski, Conservation International (jbukoski@conservation.org; jbukoski@berkeley.edu)